facet-lang/facet/docs/computation-types.md

 # Facet

-By contrast, I want to think of computations as a unary type former.
+By contrast, I want to think of computations as a unary type former. _Edit: this is no longer true, following a bunch of reading up on CBPV and focusing._

 ```
  Γ ⊢ A : Type